-Promote respect for the fundamental rights and the provision of decent workA High-intensity business sector with low qualified labor a Industrial activity in at-risk countriesof agreements)Study on lack of job security (e.g. non-permanent employees, part-time workers, etc.) OBJECTIVE RISK FACTORS RISK ASSESSMENT METHODS fundamental rights and the Use of subcontractors in at-risk countries High-intensity business sector with low qualified labor compliance with regulations (e.g.: hours worked) and proper working conditions for all employees (e.g. signing of agreements) Study on lack of job security (e.g. non-permanent employees, part-time workers, etc.) Measurement of commitment (e.g. employee satisfaction
+OBJECTIVE RISK FACTORS RISK ASSESSMENT METHODS Promote respect for the Ignorance of local and international laws and regulations Assessment of measures undertaken to ensure compliance with regulations (e.g.: hours worked) and proper working conditions for all employees (e.g. signing of agreements) fundamental rights and the provision of decent work Study on lack of job security (e.g. non-permanent employees, part-time workers, etc.) Measurement of commitment (e.g. employee satisfaction survey)

-- Formalization and roll-out of a Code of Conduct - Performance of an employee satisfaction survey every three years - Set-up of an ethics whistleblowing line - At investment activity level - Acquisition due diligences: integration of employee-related aspects (see Section 3.1.4)
+- Formalization and roll-out of a Code of Conduct - Set-up of an ethics whistleblowing line

+Acquisition due diligences: integration of employee-related aspects (see Section 3.1.4 Sustainability at all levels of the organization)

-OBJECTIVE OPPORTUNITY FACTORS Offer employees working conditions that boost their Be mindful of employee working conditions, beyond legal requirements, create well-being, commitment and performance greater commitment and boost appeal as an employer
+OBJECTIVE OPPORTUNITY FACTORS

+Offer employees working conditions that boost their commitment and performance

+Be mindful of employee working conditions, beyond legal requirements, create well-being, greater commitment and boost appeal as an employer

 As an employer, Eurazeo must ensure that all of its employees work in a healthy and stimulating environment that respects human dignity.
 Eurazeo is particularly mindful of its employees' working conditions and undertakes to ensure compliance with freedom of association and its employee representation in accordance with applicable labor law.
 The policies on these topics are set up by the Human Resources and Risk Departments.

-Eurazeo has signed nine collective agreements concerning: a Time Savings Account (Compte Épargne Temps - CET), Remote Working, various types of Holiday Leave, Organization and duration of work, supplementary and additional Pension Plans, Health insurance, Profit Sharing, a Company Savings Plan (Plan d'Épargne Entreprise - PEE) and a Group Retirement Savings Plan (Plan d'Épargne de Retraite Collectif - PERCO).
+Eurazeo has signed nine collective agreements in France: Time Savings Account (Compte Epargne Temps - CET), Remote Working, various types of Holiday Leave, Organization and duration of work, supplementary and additional Pension Plans, Health insurance, Profit Sharing, a Company Savings Plan (Plan d'Epargne Entreprise -PEE) and a Group Retirement Savings Plan (Plan d'Epargne de Retraite Collectif - PERCO).